Filter Vs. Strainers: What Is the Difference

 duplex strainers china

-Duplex strainers china
+Duplex strainers China

 These strainers have two parallel strainer bodies and are commonly used in applications where continuous flow is critical.